dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 justice" bullshit when it's not warranted.
 You are creating the problem and *your more radical leaders know that they are creating the problem*.

-            - these radical marxists are lying to you because they know that they can use ethnic tension to make America weaker. they also know how useful this will be in maintaining and perpetuating power after a cultural revolution.
+These radical marxists are lying to you because they know that they can use ethnic tension to make America weaker. they also know how useful this will be in maintaining and perpetuating power after a cultural revolution.

-          - but, back to the point, why would people of specific ethnicities be less likely to act as social justice warriors or to lash out at people who have only be thinly labelled as racist? because they know what it's like to be mistreated and stereotyped.
+But, back to the point, why would people of specific ethnicities be less likely to act as social justice warriors or to lash out at people who have only be thinly labelled as racist?  because they know what it's like to be mistreated and stereotyped.
 They know the pain.

             - why else? because they know that your trust-fund chomping skinny white socialist ass might be wrong. and if someone falsely labeled another who is targeted, that